Consultation

 What role do HGB and IFRS play in the valuation of assets?

-How can portfolio diversification minimise valuation risks?
+How can portfolio diversification minimize valuation risks?

 What risk management strategies can investors use to protect against market volatility?